sxotte/ansible/ansHashiVault/README.md

 ## hashiVaultInstall.yml

-hashiVaultInstall.yml requires hosts.ini and vars.yml
+hashiVaultInstall.yml requires hosts.ini and vars.yml. vars.yml contains variables to customise vault installation.
+This can be left at default values.

+---